why it is important

 If you are so strong in all your GS papers with consistent newspaper reading and note making habits, the decision of IAS Mains optional might not play a big difference in your results.
 But unfortunately very few aspirants fall into the “strong GS” category of students and it’s not easy to get into the club without serious long term preparation.

 For all others, call them “average GS” category, the decision of IAS Mains optional is very crucial.
 You need to select an optional subject in which you are comfortable to score high in UPSC mains.
-The level of comfort depends on many factors like the – familiarity of the subject, availability of books and other study materials, availability of faculty, the scope of peer discussion, recent trends of marks, the level of difficulty as per the syllabus and previous question papers etc. If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
+The level of comfort depends on many factors like the – familiarity of the subject, availability of books and other study materials, availability of faculty, the scope of peer discussion, recent trends of marks, the level of difficulty as per the syllabus and previous question papers, good test series, etc. If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
 All others (who don’t have an option for optional subject:-)), look for an optional subject which you can finish in a time bound manner without encroaching the time for GS preparation.

 Overlap for the IAS Mains optional subject with General Studies: Is this the best optional strategy?